sourmash-bio/sourmash/doc/command-line.md

 ### Using stdin

 Most commands will take stdin via the usual UNIX convention, `-`.
-Moreover, `sourmash compute` and the `sourmash sig` commands will output to stdout.
+Moreover, `sourmash sketch` and the `sourmash sig` commands will output to stdout.
 So, for example,

-`sourmash compute ... -o - | sourmash sig describe -` will describe the
+`sourmash sketch ... -o - | sourmash sig describe -` will describe the
-signatures that were just computed.
+signatures that were just created.

 (This is a relatively new feature as of 3.4 and our testing may need some work, so please